Blightmud/Blightmud/resources/help/lua_aliases.md

 ***alias.AliasGroup.new(id)***
 Creates a new `AliasGroup` object.
 Note that the alias group will not be registered internally and thus will not function.
-Prefer to use `alias.addGroup`
+Prefer to use `alias.add_group`

 - `id`  The id of the new `AliasGroup`
 - Returns an `AliasGroup`